Sweet and Salty Cream Cheese Tart

 In another large bowl, stir or whisk together the oil, yogurt, orange juice and zest, egg, and vanilla extract.
 Stir in the sugar.
 Add the wet ingredients to the flour mixture.
 Stir until just combined.
 Scrape the batter into the prepared pan and evenly arrange the halved plums on top of the batter, flesh side facing up.
 Sprinkle with the 1 1/2 tablespoons brown sugar.

-Bake in preheated oven for about 45 minutes or until a sharp knife inserted in the center of the cake comes out clean.
+Bake in preheated oven for about 35 to 45 minutes or until a sharp knife inserted in the center of the cake comes out clean.
 Remove from oven and place on a wire rack to cool.

 Flaming Baba au Rhum